-Figure \ref{fig:st3} shows the time per iteration for complete shortcutting on 16 nodes.
-CSP outperforms no optimization in shortcut from the fourth iteration and is relatively expensive in the first two iterations.
+Figure \ref{fig:st3} compares the runtime per iteration of our MSF implementation with different shortcutting optimizations on 16 nodes.
+CSP outperforms the baseline implementation from the fourth iteration but is relatively expensive in the first two iterations.
 The optimized shortcut invokes CSP only after three iterations of the algorithm when fewer vertices hook on to a new parent.
-We keep the threshold fixed across node counts and graphs.
-For certain graphs we observe that the switch to CSP's shortcut is not always triggered at an optimal point, i.e., an earlier switch to CSP could have fetched better overall performance.
+For certain graphs we observe that the switch to CSP's shortcut is not always triggered at an optimal point, i.e. an earlier switch to CSP could have achieved better overall performance.
 A dynamic threshold would further improve performance.